jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 $J$ is the common symbol ascribed to the cost or objective function, while $\hat{y}$ and $y$ refer to the predicted distribution and correct distribution respectively.
-In addition, clamp the argument of the logarithm with a small $\epsilon$ to avoid a numerical singularity.
+In addition, the argument of the logarithm is clamped with a small $\epsilon$ to avoid a numerical singularity.
 The implementation is as follows:

 ```c++